What is PSD2?

 Two of these three factors must be present to reach SCA.

+SCA must be supported by 1 January 2021.
 The deadline for SCA was initially 14 September 2019 for all countries where PSD2 is in force.
-However, it has become clear that not all market parties are ready to facilitate SCA from 14 September.
-The ultimate goal of reducing the number of fraud cases can therefore lead to conversion losses and friction in the (European) payments market.
+However, it has become clear that not all market parties were ready to facilitate SCA from that date on.
+Maintaining the enforcement date could potentially have led to conversion losses and friction in the (European) payment market.

 What does this mean for me?